-This year's additions of \$7,685,386 included the completion of the Milor High School Cafeteria project, Full Day Kinder classrooms, Myers Elementary Innovation Lab, and the Eisenhower High School L-wing HVAC project.
+This year's additions of \$4,007,927 included the completion of Full Day Kinder classrooms, Myers Elementary Innovation Lab, Morris outdoor learning space, middle school e-sport labs, the upgrade of District network and the purchase of student devices.
 Proceeds from the issuance of general obligations bonds will be used for modernization, renovation, and construction of various school facilities in accordance with voter approved measures.

-Several capital projects are planned for the 2022-2023 year.
-We present more detailed information about our capital assets in Note 4 to the financial statements.
+Several capital projects are planned for the 2023-2024 year.
+We present more detailed information about our capital assets, right-to-use leased assets, and right-to-use subscription IT assets in the notes to the financial statements.